Barbat (lute): Kusana origin of short lutes

 Laurence Picken in his 1955 article The Origin of the Short Lute laid out an argument for the lute originating in the lands of the Kusana peoples.

 He looked at the likely places for the short ovoid lute to originate.
-He showed that the evidence found by 1955 indicated that China would not likely have had the such a lute earlier than the 5th century.
+He showed that the evidence found by 1955 indicated that China would not likely have had an instrument such as the lute earlier than the 5th century.

 He found no evidence of the Sasanian barbad or barbud earlier than the 4th century A.D.
 The earliest evidence was to be found among the Kusanas.
 He considered other peoples further west, but only found evidence of long-necked lutes.
 The only other possibility was among the "Elamic clay figures" from the 8th century B.C.
 These were discounted, as "no structural detail are visible."

 He was careful to point out that his conclusions were based on the evidence which had been unearthed by 1955, from literature and art.